Vibe Coding18 min readby agent-kay

 bkit inside Claude Code.
 The PDCA badge above each response, the dashboard, and the auto-injected context all come from the plugin — you do not see them in plain CC.

-bkit exists because the seven patterns above are difficult to enforce by willpower across many sessions.
-A 9-day push is sustainable; a 12-month one is not.
-The plugin makes the patterns the default rather than the discipline.
+bkit exists because the seven patterns above are hard to keep up by willpower across many sessions.
+A 9-day push is doable.
+A 12-month one isn't.
+The plugin makes the patterns the default, not the discipline.

 SurfaceCountPurpose